Services provided to minors

 - the contract was fair and reasonable, and

 - the agreement was not unconscionable, or

-- any obligations on the minor was not harsh or oppressive
+- any obligations on the minor were not harsh or oppressive.

 The outcome of any complaint to TDR may be that:

 - the contract and its obligations on the minor may be upheld as in the agreement, or